Hank Walbrick

 Hank Walbrick (c.
-1953) is a former American football coach.
+1953) is an American former college football coach.
 He served as the head football coach at the East Central University in Ada, Oklahoma from 1990 to 1998, compiling a record of 34–58–1 and winning an NAIA Division I Football National Championship in 1993.
 A native of Lawton, Oklahoma, Walbrick played football at Lawton High School and college football at East Central, where he started at linebacker for three seasons.
 He returned to Lawton High School in 1977 as an assistant football coach.